tapani-hopkins/wasps2kotka/README.md

 # load the package
 library(wasps2kotka)

+# create upload for two wasps from Uganda and Skanssi
+make_upload(c("cct1- 141022", "skanssiM3s2"))

-# save example labels
+# for labels, save as a data frame..
 x = data.frame(label=c( "PERU 1.-15.12.2000, I1/17", "Tiputini 22.
 Oct 1998 Canopy fogging" ))

-# get data from the labels, verify it and create upload
+# .. then get data, verify it and create upload
 make_upload(x)

-# or alternatively, if you just have sample identifiers:
-make_upload(c("cct1- 141022", "skanssiM3s2"))

 ```